voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

 This way, only when `name` changes we will update the `localStorage`.
 A common source of bugs with React Hooks is forgetting to exhaustively declare all of our dependencies in the dependencies array.
 You can end up with your `useEffect` callback not being updated with the latest dependencies and referring instead to stale values from previous renders.
-Fortunately the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) includes a lint rule that warns about missing dependencies.
+Fortunately, the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) includes a lint rule that warns about missing dependencies.

 `useCallback` and `useMemo` also use an array of dependencies argument to decide if they should return the same memoized version of the callback or value respectively than the last execution or not.